City's Burning

 "City's Burning" is a song by the American rock band Heart, which was released in 1982 as the opening track on their sixth studio album Private Audition.
 It was written by Ann Wilson, Nancy Wilson, Sue Ennis, and produced by the Wilsons, Ennis and Howard Leese.
 The song reached No. 15 on the US Billboard Rock Albums & Top Tracks chart.
 A music video was filmed to promote the song.
+The song was re-recorded for the band's sixteenth studio album, Beautiful Broken, released in 2016.

+Background

 "City's Burning" was inspired by the 1980 murder of John Lennon.
 In a 1985 interview with Bob Andelman, Ann Wilson revealed: "It was a story we made up.
 A couple – they get the news about John on the radio or TV, and it tells about each of their reactions."
-The song was later re-recorded for the band's sixteenth studio album, Beautiful Broken, released in 2016.